smallhadroncollider/taskell/roadmap.md

     * [ ] Search should filter
     * [ ] Show list each task belongs to?
     * [ ] Backspace (customisable) removes date
-- Add a "complete" action
-    > Moves to last column and removes date.
-Space bar by default.

 ## Done